+Is It High Time To Know A Little More About Speedometers?
 On a dry hot day of a test match, with the boredom almost creeping in, two well-set batsmen inimical their might, conferring every defense as a platitude exchanged, little to be irked about, creating their palatable melody.

 But it isnât hunky-dory on the other end, on the brink of taking offence, the opposition captain asks his fallible bull to run amok.
-He runs in, hits the helmet, and suddenly demands the crowd behinds his back, playing and missing still a little groggy from the last blow, this now is a different party that the batsmen are challenged to crash.
+He runs in, hits the helmet, and suddenly demands the crowd behinds his back.
+Playing and missing still a little groggy from the last blow, this now is a different party that the batsmen are challenged to crash.

 Pace has always been a palatable dessert that adorns this game.
 It might not be infallible, but its very unpredictability aggrandizes the adrenaline rush this beautiful game never fails to provide.
-It brings a different challenge on the table too, with almost a fraction of a second to see the ball.
+This also brings a different challenge on the table, with a fraction of a second to see the ball.
 Itâs purely up to the muscle memory of the batsmen to react to it and deal with it.

 In this game, which in many senses is riding down the curve, the need for change is both dire and imminent.
 And it wonât be long before a section of the crowd demands bowlers bowling faster.
-But is this possible, some might say, its only matter of time, with better diet and idea about their body, bowlers are getting fitter and stronger and hitting top guns very early in their career.
+With better diet and body, bowlers are fitter and stronger and hitting top guns very early in career.

 After all, nobody wants careers fading away because of an obsession.
-So along with improving the physicality of the players, maybe it is time to look into the technology that is being used to measure speed.Â Â Â Â Â Â
+So along with improving the physicality of the players, it’s time for technology used to measure speed.Â Â Â Â Â Â

 It sends and receives a signal and the difference in frequency is used to calculate speed.
 Now the problem with the system is that it calculates the speed of the bowl at the time of the release.